 Table of Contents

 People who are aggrieved and impacted by decisions made under various pieces of legislation in Ontario that govern the agriculture and food industry can access the Tribunal.
-Tribunal hearings and BON negotiations are held in a way that respects the rights of all parties.
-Both operate in an impartial manner with full regard for the legislation under which appeals or notices are brought forward; yet, each operates in a less formal manner than a court.
+Tribunal hearings are held in a way that respects the rights of all parties, operating in an impartial manner with full regard for the legislation under which appeals, applications, or complaints are brought forward; yet, the Tribunal operates in a less formal manner than a court.

-All members of the Tribunal and BON are part time per diem appointees appointed by the Lieutenant Governor in Council.
+All members of the Tribunal are part-time per diem appointees appointed by the Lieutenant Governor-in-Council.
 Members come from various geographical areas throughout Ontario and have background and expertise in areas relating to agricultural production, processing, marketing, labour, consumer interests, and/or drainage matters.
-This broad expertise allows the Tribunal and BON to address all appeals or notices for negotiation brought forward, including those that require specialized technical knowledge.
+This broad expertise allows the Tribunal to address all appeals brought forward, including those requiring specialized technical knowledge.

-The way in which the Tribunal and BON operate and the range of expertise amongst the members support the expectations of clients, government and the general public that matters before the Tribunal and BON will be dealt with in a fair and equitable manner.
+The way in which the Tribunal operates and the range of expertise amongst the members support the expectations of clients, government and the general public that matters before the Tribunal will be dealt with in a fair and equitable manner.

 The Tribunal is an adjudicative agency of the Ontario government where decisions made by other bodies can be appealed or where applications and complaints can be heard pursuant to legislation that allows the Tribunal to hear those matters.
 It is an accessible venue that allows due process to occur.
-All Tribunal members also serve on the BON.
-Some members of the Tribunal are also appointed to a special roster of members who may hear complaints and applications under the Agricultural Employees Protection Act, 2002.
+Some members of the Tribunal are appointed to a special roster of members who may hear complaints and applications under the Agricultural Employees Protection Act, 2002.